Defining Factors, Arguments, and Example Viewpoints

 Derive the Example Viewpoints from the factors and their arguments.
 Every viewpoint should reflect a coherent combination of factor positions and weightings.
 Together, the example viewpoints show how thoughtful people might reach different conclusions based on different judgments and weightings of the factors.
 The viewpoints should represent the main positions in the issue’s public discourse, across a range of perspectives.

 Write a viewpoint in the voice of the person who holds it.
 Whereas the rest of a guide’s content uses what we might call “analyst voice,” the viewpoints are meant to illustrate how people who’ve reached a conclusion would explain it.
 So in writing an Example Viewpoint, you don’t need to acknowledge other views or caveat the claims.
-An exception: If a viewpoint takes a moderate stance in part due to recognition of uncertainity or concern about a strong opposing argument, then those reasons should of course be included.
+An exception: If a viewpoint takes a moderate stance in part due to recognition of uncertainty or concern about a strong opposing argument, then those aspects should be mentioned.

 How Much Content?